 2022 has finally felt a bit more normal as the wild world of pandemics, hurricanes, and freak ice storms seems to have settled down, which means there's a lot to be grateful and thankful for in Southeast Texas.
 Here are a few little things we can appreciate every day for our weird little corner of the world.

 HEB has proven time and time again that they deserve to be at the top of the list of things to be thankful for in SETX.
 From their incredible meat selection to their disaster response team, HEB reminds us what it means to be a Texan.
-And three cheers to never running out of brisket.
+Three cheers to never running out of brisket and the samples returning.